What to Do When Your Car Has Been Stolen

 • Date and time you last saw the car

-3. Talk to your insurance company
+3. Inform your insurance company

 Once you receive your police report number, let your insurance company know that someone stole your vehicle.
-Unless you have comprehensive coverage on your policy, your car insurance company likely won’t cover motor vehicle theft.
+Unless you have comprehensive coverage on your auto insurance policy, your car insurance company likely won’t cover motor vehicle theft.

 The amount of your stolen car payout depends on whether law enforcement finds your vehicle.
 These scenarios only apply if you have comprehensive coverage: